drewzh/meshcore-web-docker/README.md

 A Docker container that downloads and hosts the MeshCore web application from [files.liamcottle.net](https://files.liamcottle.net/MeshCore/).

+## ⚠️ IMPORTANT: HTTPS Required for Bluetooth Features

+**MeshCore requires HTTPS to access Bluetooth devices through the Web Bluetooth API.** You have two options:

+1. **Reverse Proxy Setup** (Recommended for production): Use HTTP mode with a reverse proxy (nginx, Traefik, etc.) that handles HTTPS
+2. **Direct HTTPS Access**: Enable built-in HTTPS with `ENABLE_HTTPS=true` for direct access

+**Without HTTPS, you cannot connect to Bluetooth devices - the browser will block the Web Bluetooth API.**

 ## Features

 - **Runtime Download**: Downloads MeshCore from official zip files when the container starts